The Ultimate Packing Guide: One Year Traveling

 2. Specialized Items

 The next category includes things such as sporting gear, instruments, camera gear, technology and charging cords, etc. The items you pack from this category also vary greatly from person to person.
 Personally, I won’t be doing any specialized sports.
 But even so, it might be more economical to rent instead of lugging around the gear worldwide.
 An exception to this might be if your entire travel plans revolve around this sport.
 I also don’t play an instrument, so I don’t have to worry about that.
-I know several people who travel with guitars, violins, etc., so it is possible.
+But, I know several people who travel with guitars, violins, etc., so it is possible.
 With those items aside, I will focus on tech, devices, and other smaller items I travel with.

 Technology and Devices